VarnanGupta/DSA/README.md

 # DSA

-In this repo, I'll be uploading all the DSA questions that I have solved on various topics.
+I'll be uploading all the DSA questions that I have solved on various topics.
 Soon I'll update this repo where I have solved 150 questions.
 GFG - https://www.geeksforgeeks.org/user/varnangupta112/
 LC  - https://leetcode.com/u/varnangupta112/